 In the past Samsung had a scattergun approach to wearable design, releasing numerous devices with varying form and functionality.
 It was great if you were looking for something different to the all-too-similar Android Wear devices, but with hindsight, Samsung's first attempts weren't very good.

-Fast forward to 2015 and it looks like Samsung has a much more cohesive, well thought out approach in the Gear S2.
+Fast forward to now, Samsung has a much more cohesive, well thoughtout approach in the Gear S2.
 It's clear without even touching the new watch, the company practically went back to the drawing board to craft a wearable truly worth your attention.

 When looking at the Gear S2, it's obvious that Samsung has learnt from its past successes and failures.
 It's much more wearable than their previous attempts, it looks good and it's comfortable.
 More importantly the updated Tizen OS has been perfectly tailored to a smartwatch screen, with perhaps the best user interface I've seen on a smartwatch, making excellent use of the tactile rotating bezel.

 Tizen also, however, leads to one of the devices biggest downfalls - it's an immature developer platform, and it lacks apps.
 But for now, let's look at the positives.